MoH-Malaysia/covid19-public/epidemic/README.md

 ### Deaths

-1) `date`: yyyy-mm-dd format; data correct as of 2359hrs on that date
+1) `date`: yyyy-mm-dd format; data correct as of 1200hrs on that date
+2) `state`: name of state (present in state file, but not country file)
+3) `deaths_new`: deaths due to COVID-19 reported in the 24h since the last report